integreat-io/integreat/README.md

 use when they are relevant:

-- `uri`: A uri template, where e.g. `{id}` will be placed with the value of the parameter `id` from the request.
+- `uri`: A uri template, where e.g. `{id}` will be placed with the value of the parameter `id` from the action payload.
 For a full specification of the template format, see
 [Integreat URI Template](https://github.com/integreat-io/great-uri-template).